RamboRogers/cyberimage/API.md

 - `model_id` (required): One of the available model IDs ("flux-1", "flux-2", "sd-3.5", "flux-abliterated")
 - `prompt` (required): Text description of the image to generate (max 500 characters)
 - `negative_prompt` (optional): Text description of what to avoid in the image (max 500 characters)
-  - Note: Negative prompts are only supported by certain models (e.g., SD 3.5)
+  - Note: Negative prompts are only supported by SD 3.5 model
   - For Flux models, this parameter will be gracefully ignored
 - `settings` (optional): Generation parameters
   - `num_images`: Number of images to generate per job (default: 1, max: 8)